caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 ---

 <h2 id="Images">
-Choosing our images: Alpine Linux or Debian?
+Choosing our image: Alpine Linux or Debian?
 </h2>

 For this project, we will need to choose two images: one for our Virtual Machine (that will be our Docker host OS) and one for our Docker containers.
 The host OS image will be used to run our Virtual Machine, and the Docker image will be used to run our containers.